skupperproject/skupper-docs/input/troubleshooting/index.md

 You must link sites before you can expose services on the network.

 **📌 NOTE**
-By default, tokens expire after 5 minutes and you can only use a token once.
+By default, tokens expire after 15 minutes and you can only use a token once.
 Generate a new token if the link is not connected.
-You can also generate tokens using the `-token-type cert` option for permanent reusable tokens.

 This section outlines some advanced options for checking links.